Orthopedics: Informed Consent

 - Ask the patient what he or she wants as you discuss management strategies, and allow the patient to express concerns about the treatment.

-- Validate and restate for clarity the patient’s needs, and adapt the treatment plan accordingly.
+- Validate and restate the patient’s needs for clarity, and adapt the treatment plan accordingly.

 - Ask the patient to explain his or her understanding of the procedure and expected results.